Southern 500: Return to Labor Day weekend

-2020: New Format and Return to the NASCAR playoffs
+From 2015 to 2020, the race weekend has been themed "NASCAR Throwback", with many cars fielding "Throwback" paint schemes (the revitalized spring race has taken that role from 2021–2025).

-When the 2020 NASCAR Cup Series schedule was released, the Southern 500 was scheduled as the only race at the circuit, again on Labor Day weekend.
-It became the first race of the NASCAR playoffs' Round of 16 due to NASCAR ending the season a week earlier than usual, at Phoenix Raceway.
+When the 2020 schedule was released, the Southern 500 was scheduled as the only race at the track, again on Labor Day weekend.
+However, due to the COVID-19 pandemic, Darlington Raceway returned to having two race weekends, as The Real Heroes 400 and the Toyota 500, as part of returning to the track following a nine-week pause.
+The Southern 500 became the first race of the NASCAR playoffs due to NASCAR ending the season a week earlier than usual, at Phoenix Raceway.
 The race was previously held in the playoffs when it began in 2004 as the ninth race.
 This schedule placement became permanent starting in 2021, except in 2024 when it was made the regular season finale because of a two-week break imposed by NBC Sports for the 2024 Summer Olympics.

-Because of the global pandemic, Darlington Raceway returned to having two race weekends, as 2020 The Real Heroes 400 and the 2020 Toyota 500, as part of returning to the track following a nine-week pause.

-Cook Out, which had sponsored with Darlington Raceway as the official quick-service restaurant of the track, assumed naming rights for the Southern 500.
-As a result of pandemic changes, the NASCAR Camping World Truck Series moved a race from Canadian Tire Motorsports Park (Mosport) to Darlington, making the Cook Out Southern 500 a doubleheader.

-The Truck Series again could not participate at Mosport, so the Southern 500 returned as a doubleheader with the Trucks in the afternoon and Cup in the evening.
-In addition, the traditional Southern 500 parade moved to the Rebel weekend (which effectively confirmed the lineage swap), while a 5k athletics event was added to the Southern 500 events.
-The athletics race was originally a Thursday night event, but moved to Saturday night in 2025 with a record crowd of 501 runners doing either the 5k or the one-lap run.
+Cook Out assumed naming rights for the Southern 500 in 2020.